Philip Wylie: Career

 Wylie was also active in writing detective and mystery novelettes for a variety of magazines.
 Five of them were collected in 2010 as Ten Thousand Blunt Instruments and Other Mysteries, published by Crippen & Landru in its "Lost Classics" series and edited by Bill Pronzini.

-An article Wylie wrote in 1951 in The Saturday Evening Post entitled "Anyone Can Raise Orchids" led to the popularization of this hobby—not just the rich, but gardeners of every economic level began experimenting with orchids.
+An article Wylie wrote in 1951 in The Saturday Evening Post entitled "Anyone can raise orchids" led to the popularization of this hobby—not just the rich, but gardeners of every economic level began experimenting with orchids.

+In May 1959, Wylie went to the then all-White Florida State University to give Wylie awards to two students who aspired to become librarians.
+The award presentation happened in front of a student crowd and Wylie "typically detoured" from his academic chore and stated: “I hope that in a third of a century not only will we be integrated and almost all racism will be a historic fact we read about in old books, but I hope we’ll be a lot further along toward all becoming tea-colored.”

 Wylie's final works dealt with the potentially catastrophic effects of pollution and climate change.
 Notably, Wylie wrote "L.A.
 2017", a 1971 episode of the television series The Name of the Game.
 The series was normally a contemporary drama; however, in this unique science fiction episode, the lead character awakens in a science-fiction dystopia, centered on a psychiatric/fascist government overseeing the underground-sheltered remnants of humanity, the aftermath of an environmental (pollution) catastrophe.
-The 90-minute episode was directed by Steven Spielberg, and featured Gene Barry, Barry Sullivan, Edmond O'Brien, Severn Darden and Sharon Farrell.
+The 90 minute episode was directed by Steven Spielberg, and featured Gene Barry, Barry Sullivan, Edmond O'Brien, Severn Darden and Sharon Farrell.
 Wylie wrote a near-simultaneous novelization of the story as Los Angeles: A.D.
 2017.

 Wylie's final novel, The End of the Dream, was published posthumously in 1972 and foresees a dark future where America slides into ecological catastrophe.

 Wylie, and now the Philip Wylie estate, is represented by Harold Ober Associates.